suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     file is the sound/music file to send and play
 		   //       name is the name of the sound/music file to send and play
 		   //       size is the size of the sound/music file to send and play
+		   //
+		   // TEMPERATURE class
+		   data: {
+		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "notification": json_obj
+		         }
+		   //   activate is an index to the list of activates
+		   //     ["Out of range", "Within range"]
+		   //   alert type is an index of the value in the list of alerts
+		   //     ["Once", "Continuously"]
+		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
+		   //   notification refers to the the same notification settings in GPIO
+		   //
+		   // POTENTIOMETER class
+		   data: {
+		           "mode": int,
+		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "notification": json_obj
+		         }
+		   //   mode is an index to the list of modes
+		   //     ["Threshold", "Continuous"]
+		   //   activate is an index to the list of activates
+		   //     ["Out of range", "Within range"]
+		   //   alert type is an index of the value in the list of alerts
+		   //     ["Once", "Continuously"]
+		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
+		   //   notification refers to the the same notification settings in GPIO
 		-  Response:
 		   { 'status': 'OK', 'message': string }
+		   { 'status': 'NG', 'message': string}

+		Q. GET I2C DEVICE PROPERTIES
+		-  Request:
+		   POST /devices/device/DEVICENAME/i2c/NUMBER/sensors/sensor/SENSORNAME/properties
+		   headers: {'Authorization': 'Bearer ' + token.access}
+		-  Response:
+		   { 'status': 'OK', 'message': string, 'value':
+		     // LIGHT class
+		     {
+		           "endpoint": int,
+		           "hardware": {"devicename": string, "sensorname": string},
+		           "color": int,
+		           "brightness": int,
+		           "timeout": int
+		     }
+		   //   endpoint is an index to the list source endpoints:
+		   //     ["Manual", "Hardware"]
+		   //   if endpoint is Manual
+		   //     color is an integer value of the hex color 0xRRGGBB where each RR, GG, BB can be 0x00-0xFF
+		   //     brightness is the percentage value. value should be 0-100
+		   //     timeout indicates the number of seconds
+		   //   if endpoint is Hardware
+		   //     color is an integer value of the hex color 0xRRGGBB where each RR, GG, BB can be 0x00-0xFF
+		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
+		   //       devicename is the name of the IoT modem device
+		   //       sensorname is the name of the input I2C device
+		   //     timeout indicates the number of seconds
+		   //
+		   // DISPLAY class
+		      {
+		           "endpoint": int,
+		           "hardware": {"devicename": string, "sensorname": string},
+		           "type": int,
+		           "text": string
+		      }
+		   //   endpoint is an index to the list source endpoints:
+		   //     ["Manual", "Hardware"]
+		   //   if endpoint is Manual
+		   //     type is an index to the list of types
+		   //       ["Text", "Decimal", "Hexadecimal"]
+		   //     text is the characters to display
+		   //   if endpoint is Hardware
+		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
+		   //       devicename is the name of the IoT modem device
+		   //       sensorname is the name of the input I2C device
+		   //
+		   // SPEAKER class
+		      {
+		           "endpoint": int,
+		           "hardware": {"devicename": string, "sensorname": string},
+		           "file": {"name": string, "size": int}
+		      }
+		   // TODO: how to send the file
+		   //   endpoint is an index to the list source endpoints:
+		   //     ["Manual", "Hardware"]
+		   //   if endpoint is Manual
+		   //     file is the sound/music file to send and play
+		   //       name is the name of the sound/music file to send and play
+		   //       size is the size of the sound/music file to send and play
+		   //   if endpoint is Hardware
+		   //     hardware contains the devicename (input IoT Modem device) and sensorname (input I2C device)
+		   //       devicename is the name of the IoT modem device
+		   //       sensorname is the name of the input I2C device
+		   //     file is the sound/music file to send and play
+		   //       name is the name of the sound/music file to send and play
+		   //       size is the size of the sound/music file to send and play
+		   //
+		   // TEMPERATURE class
+		      {
+		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "notification": json_obj
+		      }
+		   //   activate is an index to the list of activates
+		   //     ["Out of range", "Within range"]
+		   //   alert type is an index of the value in the list of alerts
+		   //     ["Once", "Continuously"]
+		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
+		   //   notification refers to the the same notification settings in GPIO
+		   //
+		   // POTENTIOMETER class
+		      {
+		           "mode": int,
+		           "threshold": {"min": int, "max": int, "activate": int}, "alert": {"type": int, 'period': int},
+		           "notification": json_obj
+		      }
+		   //   mode is an index to the list of modes
+		   //     ["Threshold", "Continuous"]
+		   //   activate is an index to the list of activates
+		   //     ["Out of range", "Within range"]
+		   //   alert type is an index of the value in the list of alerts
+		   //     ["Once", "Continuously"]
+		   //   alert period is the time in milliseconds for the alert when alert type points to Continuously
+		   //   notification refers to the the same notification settings in GPIO

 		   { 'status': 'NG', 'message': string}

 		Q. ENABLE/DISABLE I2C